-data so that the sending device can send data faster than the receiving device can accept it.
+Fiber Distributed Data Interface.
+A network based on the use of optical-fiber cable to transmit data in non-return-to-zero, invert-onthe sending device can send data faster than the receiving device can accept it.
 The sending and receiving devices typically operate asynchronously.